I’m getting support

 - Pay by phone at the check-out is available at some shops, including most Spar outlets.
 This allows you to pay from home, once the volunteer has completed the shop

 - Gift cards, e-vouchers, pre-paid cards and Grocery Choice cards can also be used.
 Your volunteer can use the card or the code to pay for your shop when they’re in store

 As a last resort, and if none of the other options are suitable, you are able to pay for the shopping with cash up to a limit of £45.
 Your volunteer will always bring you a receipt and will follow necessary hygiene procedures when handling cards or cash.

 You can find out more about our payment options.

 Who should I contact if I have concerns about a volunteer?

 Our volunteers are giving their time to support others and are doing so for no reward.
 However, if the volunteer support you were expecting does not arrive, or if your volunteer behaves in an inappropriate way, you should call us to let us know.

 Safeguarding concerns can be raised by calling the Support Team on 0808 196 3382 and the lines open 9am to 6pm, 7 days a week.

 Who should I contact if I want to cancel support from an NHS Volunteer Responder?

-If you no longer need help from an NHS Volunteer Responder, contact the helpline on 0808 196 3382 (available 8am to 8pm, 7 days a week) who will be able to cancel any further support immediately without any further steps.
+If you no longer need help from an NHS Volunteer Responder, contact the Support Team on 0808 196 3382 (available 8am to 8pm, 7 days a week) who will be able to cancel any further support immediately without any further steps.